nataliatesarova/python_project3/README.md

 At present the code only validates the input data for the number of columns, but it does not perform any data validation checks on the content of each column.
 For instance, it does not verify whether the email address entered by the user is in a valid format.
 In a future version, data validation checks could be added for each column to ensure that the user's input data is accurate and reliable.

-A future version could include more detailed error messaging and interactive prompts to guide the user through the process.
+A future version could include more error messaging and interactive prompts to guide the user through the process.
+In any case the run program button allows a restart of the program if any invalid entry or error occurs.

-In a future iteration, incorporating HTML and CSS could enhance the program's usability by providing a user-friendly interface for users to interact with the program's functionality.
+In a future iteration, incorporating HTML and CSS could enhance the program's interface for users to interact with the program's functionality.

 ## Technologies Used
 ### Language